-The Mesothelioma Center named U.S. Army Capt.
+The Mesothelioma Center named former U.S. Army Capt.
 Aaron Munz director of the advocacy group’s Veterans Department.
 Munz offers his wide range of experience in assisting all former military personnel with issues of asbestos-related diseases and the Veterans Administration (VA).

-Our Veterans Department is committed to helping file asbestos-related claims with the VA.
+Our Veterans Department is committed to helping you understand asbestos-related claims with the VA.
 Our experienced team is well-versed in the often-complex process of filing for benefits and any appeals that may be necessary.
 Our track record is a good one.
 Our department works tirelessly to help veterans receive the help they deserve.

 Veterans are important to The Mesothelioma Center.
 They represent a high-risk group for asbestos exposure and the development of mesothelioma, asbestos lung cancer and asbestosis.
-Munz’s expertise in the military’s use of asbestos — in all branches of service — will prove invaluable to anyone filing a disability claim with the VA.
+Munz’s expertise in the military’s use of asbestos — in all branches of service — will prove invaluable to anyone with a disability claim with the VA.

 He is intimately familiar with the overwhelming number of parts and products containing asbestos used in construction and maintenance of military ships, planes, living quarters and work facilities.

 The Veterans Department at The Mesothelioma Center delivers help in a number of areas that directly benefit veterans and their families.
-We are experts at dealing with asbestos claims.

 Asbestos.com helped us with getting through the red tape at the VA and getting the necessary forms for us.
 We would probably still be battling without his help.